It says It's Charging

 Now this is in no way an exhaustive compendium, but nearly every reputable seller of charging cables should have at least one of these brands available.
 Without the tools and equipment to dissect and inspect your own cables, this is truly a 'better safe than sorry' situation.

 Experiencing False Charging symptoms?
 Visit any PhoneDoc for a free evaluation.
 We will first test a new battery and charging port to determine if a simpler fix exists for your device.
 If your Tristar charging IC needs replacement we are equipped to perform this repair efficiently and affordably!

-PhoneDoc specializes in rapid, professional service providing iPhone Repair, iPad Repair, & Android Repair in Mandeville, LA and Baton Rouge, LA
+PhoneDoc specializes in rapid, professional service providing iPhone Repair, iPad Repair, & Android Repair in Mandeville, Covington, and Baton Rouge, LA